Founding Partner & CEO

 In 1995, Peter founded Nashville Computer Liquidators and developed it into a $100 million business, which he sold in 2000.
 He co-founded Essex Technology Group and helped create a large online reseller that later became the brick-and-mortar stores, Bargain Hunt, with 85 retail locations throughout the southeast.
 A private equity firm bought a majority ownership of Bargain Hunt in November of 2015.

-In 2003, Marcum formed and was CEO of WV Fiber, a National Fiber network specializing in wholesale bandwidth sales in 18 US and 5 EU colocation centers.
-WV Fiber’s customers included Charter Cable, home users in 5 states, Akamai, and others.
-The network was built using equipment that was originally purchased by the Enron Broadband Network and sold at its bankruptcy proceedings.
+In 2003, Peter created WV Fiber, a national fiber network specializing in wholesale bandwidth in eighteen U.S. and five EU colocation centers and served as its CEO.
+WV Fiber’s customers included Charter Cable’s home users in five states, Akamai, and others.

 Peter bought Usenet Server, a subsidiary of WV Fiber with 9,000 clients, building it to 35,000 online customers, and sold it in 2007.
 While Working with WV Fiber and Usenet Server, Peter obtained the knowledge required to operate a large SaaS (software as a service) business.
 When WV Fiber was sold in 2008, its small programming arm was not included in the sale, and later evolved into DevDigital, LLC, which offers Web and application development services.
 With headquarters in Nashville and a development center in Vadodara, India, and, most recently, Freeport, Bahamas, DevDigital has evolved into a full-service software developer that also offers SEO, learning management systems, and hosting.